-Her work is included in the collections of Academia de Espanya in Rome, Erasmus University in Rotterdam, the NOG Collection (Stedelijk Museum Schiedam) , the Dordrechts Museum, Museum Folkwang in Essen, the City Archives in Amsterdam, Fundacion Monte in Madrid and Fundacio Guash County in Barcelona.
+Susanna’s work is included in the collections of Academia de Espanya in Rome, Erasmus University in Rotterdam, the NOG Collection (Stedelijk Museum Schiedam), the Dordrechts Museum, Museum Folkwang in Essen, the City Archives in Amsterdam, Fundacion Monte in Madrid and Fundacio Guash County in Barcelona.
 Her main representative is gallery Maurits van de Laar.
 The collaboration between Susanna and Galerie Bart dates back to 2013.

 10.07 Museumtijdschrift Susanna Inglada.
 Virtuoos papierkunstenaar met statements over politiek en macht by Machteld Leij.

 25.06 Procesi 147 Exhibition Catalogue, Royal Spanisch Academy in Rome.